KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 * 4 The user wishes to enable more than one authenticator to access their resources.
 * 5 The identifier method has become obsolete or no longer supported.

 For these or any other reason the user needs to enable a different key and bind that key to their resources.
-This document is designed to provide secure means for that recovery.
+Recovery  of access uses the same process as identity theft which makes it similar to sim swapping to gain access to a user's phone number, which is often used in identify proofing.
+This document is designed to provide secure means for that recovery without increasing the risk of identity theft.

 Note that recovery of the user access, which is the topic of this specification, may also be a part of a larger process that includes the recovery of user data.